IPad Mini

-The iPad Mini (branded and marketed as iPad mini) is a line of mini tablet computers designed, developed, and marketed by Apple Inc. It is a sub-series of the iPad line of tablets, with screen sizes of 7.9 inches and 8.3 inches.
+The iPad Mini (branded and marketed as iPad mini) is a line of small tablet computers developed and marketed by Apple.
+It is a sub-series of the iPad line of tablets, with screen sizes of 7.9 inches and 8.3 inches.
 The first-generation iPad Mini was announced on October 23, 2012, and was released on November 2, 2012, in nearly all of Apple's markets.
 It featured similar internal specifications to the iPad 2, including its display resolution.

-The iPad Mini 2, with a A7 processor and a Retina Display, was announced on October 22, 2013, and released on November 12, 2013.
+The iPad Mini 2, with an A7 processor and a Retina display, was announced on October 22, 2013, and released on November 12, 2013.
 The iPad Mini 3 was announced on October 16, 2014 and was released on October 22, 2014, alongside the iPad Air 2; it features the same external hardware as the Mini 2 and the addition of a Touch ID fingerprint sensor compatible with Apple Pay.
-On September 9, 2015, Apple released the iPad Mini 4; which is a smaller version of the iPad Air 2.
+On September 9, 2015, Apple released the iPad Mini 4 which includes a more powerful A8 chip, a similar display to the iPad Air 2 and a bigger 8MP back camera.
 On March 18, 2019, Apple released the fifth-generation iPad Mini with support for the Apple Pencil alongside the third-generation iPad Air.
 The sixth-generation iPad Mini was announced on September 14, 2021 alongside the ninth-generation iPad, with both devices being released on September 24, 2021.
 Matching the new design language of the current Pro and Air iPads, features included a larger 8.3-inch full-screen display, USB-C port (instead of Lightning), top button with Touch ID (with home button removed), and support for the second-generation Apple Pencil.
+The seventh-generation iPad Mini was announced in a press release on October 15, 2024 and released on October 23, 2024.
+Featuring a near identical design to the sixth-generation, this model came with a more powerful A17 Pro chipset, allowing for Apple Intelligence features with iPadOS 18.
+Problems with "jelly-scrolling" in the previous model has also been reduced.
+This model additionally supports the Apple Pencil Pro, but drops support for the second-generation Pencil due to a change in magnets.

 History

 On October 16, 2012, Apple announced plans for a media event on October 23 at the California Theatre in San Jose, California.
 The company did not give the subject of the event, but it was widely expected to be the iPad Mini.
-At the event, Apple CEO Tim Cook introduced a new version of MacBook family and new generations of the MacBook Pro, Mac Mini, and the iMac, then unveiled the fourth-generation iPad and the iPad Mini.